Udhayam NH4: Production

 While working with Balu Mahendra for Adhu Oru Kana Kaalam (2005), producer Vetrimaaran prepared a script for Dhanush, who was the lead hero of the film he worked on, and Dhanush immediately accepted the offer after hearing the story.
 The film titled was Desiya Nedunchalai 47 was initially launched with Yuvan Shankar Raja as the music director and Ekambaram as the cinematographer.
 However, he found trouble finding producers with A. M. Rathnam and Salem Chandrasekhar leaving the project after initial interest, Dhanush's sister Dr. Vimala Geetha agreed to produce the film, but she also dropped the film.
 Dhanush's father Kasthuri Raja finally agreed to produce the film, and Kirat Bhattal was signed as heroine, while Harris Jayaraj was selected as music director.
 However, after two days of shoot, the film was shelved, and Dhanush opted to pursue other films after the surprise success of his Thiruvilayadal Arambam (2006).
 The film's collapse saw Vetrimaaran approach producer Kadiresan and narrated to him the stories he had prepared, but the producer did not like Desiya Nedunchaalai 47, but later agreed to work on another project titled Polladhavan.

 Vetrimaaran restarted the film as a creative producer with Dayanidhi Azhagiri, and chose to give the script to debutant director Manimaaran, who was initially nervous to take over a script by a National film winner.
 The team tried to re-take the title Desiya Nedunchalai, but this name was already registered by Dr. Srinivasan, which hence led to the renaming of the title to Udhayam NH4.
 Cloud Nine Movies approached Siddharth for the lead role, who immediately accepted it.
 Kishore, who was initially approached for a role in 2006, was re-approached but was unable to commit dates for the film.
 Subsequently Kay Kay Menon, who Vetrimaaran had been discussing a role in his next film Vada Chennai with, was signed on to play a pivotal role in the film.
 Debut actress Ashrita Shetty was selected to play the lead female role.
 Ramya was signed to appear in a cameo appearance in the film but eventually did not feature.
 Newbies Ajai, Kalai and Karthi play Siddharth's friends.
 Velraj is the cinematographer, music by G. V. Prakash Kumar editing will be by Kishore Te.
-The film will be produced jointly by Dayanidhi Azhagiri and Vetrimaaran as a tie-up between their companies Meeka Entertainment and Grass Root Film Company.
+The film was produced jointly by Dayanidhi Azhagiri and Vetrimaaran as a tie-up between their companies Meeka Entertainment and Grass Root Film Company.
 The filming took place only on real locations, where crowds delayed shootings up to four days, making hidden cameras mandatory.

 Soundtrack

 The soundtrack album was composed by G. V. Prakash Kumar.
 The music rights were acquired by Sony Music India.
-On Valentine's Day, the track "Yaaro Ivan" was unveiled at Suryan FM.
-Actor Siddharth sang the Telugu version of this song.
+On 14 February 2013 Valentine's Day, the track "Yaaro Ivan" was unveiled at Suryan FM.